amarpan/how-to-install-and-configure-zshell/README.md

 Follow these steps to install and enable the plug-in:

-1. Change directories to the oh-my-zsh plug-ins location:
+1. Chang directories to the oh-my-zsh plug-ins location:
 ```
 cd ~/.oh-my-zsh/plugins/
 ```